Affostruction: 3D Affordance Grounding with Generative Reconstruction: Introduction

+Experiments on the Affogato~\cite{affogato} benchmark show that \methodname{} achieves 32.67 IoU for 3D reconstruction (54.8\% improvement over the state of the art) and 19.1 aIoU for affordance grounding on complete geometry (40.4\% improvement).
+When operating from partial RGBD observations, our method reconstructs complete geometry and grounds affordances on the full shape, including occluded regions, from as few as a single view.
+We further leverage predicted affordances to guide active viewpoint selection, prioritizing views that maximize visibility of functional regions.
+With just one additional view, this strategy achieves 2.0$\times$ faster improvement over sequential baselines, providing clear gains under limited view budgets.

-Our contributions are as follows: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=1pt] \item \textbf{Generative multi-view reconstruction}: We propose sparse voxel fusion of DINOv2 features conditioned on depth, enabling constant-complexity generative reconstruction that extrapolates unseen geometry from partial RGBD observations, providing complete shapes for affordance prediction on occluded regions.
+Our contributions are as follows: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=1pt] \item \textbf{Generative multi-view reconstruction}: We propose sparse voxel fusion of depth-conditioned DINOv2 features with camera extrinsics that enables constant-complexity generative reconstruction aligned with the actual object orientation, extrapolating complete geometry from partial RGBD observations.

-\item \textbf{Flow-based affordance grounding}: We introduce a flow-based generative model for affordance prediction that captures inherent ambiguity in functional interactions while conditioning on reconstructed geometry and natural language queries.
+\item \textbf{Flow-based affordance grounding}: We introduce a flow-based generative model that predicts affordance heatmaps on reconstructed geometry conditioned on natural language queries, capturing the inherent multi-modality of functional interactions.